WHAT IS YAMABUSHIDO TRAINING?

 HOW WE RUN YAMABUSHIDO

 The cost of our services includes the cost of maintaining the precious local culture which is a fundamental part of the Yamabushi tradition.
 As a result, we are committed to paying the proper costs to support and maintain the local culture (i.e. Pilgrim Lodges, Shinto Shrines, Hotels, Local Food Culture including farmers.)

-We return 10% of our profit to the local community so it can be spent on maintaining the cultural assets that you will see during your visit.
+We return 1% of our sales to the local community so it can be spent on maintaining the cultural assets that you will see during your visit.
 These include the stone steps and cedars forest on Mt.
 Haguro, the thatched roofs of the Dewa Shrines, and the general preservation of the mountain paths.

 We support diversity of culture.
 In Japan, as elsewhere, the rise of the global economy is threatening the uniqueness of certain local cultures, and their traditional ways.
 UNESCO has started a new designation system called ‘Creative Cities’ to maintain and develop Cultural Diversities for cities all over the world.
 We support this initiative.